 Work behind the wood in any bar, lounge or club across the globe, and you can virtually guarantee you will see a line of opaque plastic containers in the fridge or chiller cabinet or sitting on the counter next to the soda gun: Store-n-Pours.

-Simple – problems can and do arise if basic hygiene steps are not followed or if staff and management are lax about their responsibilities for a clean working bar.
+Simple – problems can arise if basic hygiene steps are not followed or if staff and management are lax about their responsibilities for a clean working bar.
 Any owner or supervisor worth their salt in the business should be drumming into their staff the fundamental rules and procedures for health and safety.
-As well as high standards of personal cleanliness for workers, equipment should be in top-notch condition and routinely cleaned – typically after every shift when the bar is broken down for the night.
+As well as high standards of personal cleanliness for workers, bar equipment should be in top-notch condition and routinely cleaned – typically after every shift when the bar is broken down for the night.

 A decent checklist for behind the bar and dispense will always contain sections for frequent cleaning of the Pour-n-Store containers and rotation/replacement of their contents, particularly the juice spouts, which should, ideally, be run through a dishwasher each day.
 This checklist should be signed off – daily – by the supervisor or bar manager.